 The California ISO intermittently adjusts the Regional Access Charge Rate and Local Access Charge Rate with the effective date of any revised PTO’s TRR.
-At a minimum, the Regional Access Charge and Local Access Charge rates are adjusted annually on January 1 with the PTOs’ Transmission Revenue Balancing Account adjustments (TRBAA) as specified in specified in Sections 6 and 8 of Appendix F, Schedule 3 and Section 26 of the CAISO.
+At a minimum, the Regional Access Charge and Local Access Charge rates are adjusted annually on January 1 with the PTOs’ Transmission Revenue Balancing Account adjustments (TRBAA) as specified in specified in Sections 6 and 8 of Appendix F, Schedule 3 and Section 26 of the CAISO Tariff.

 The TRBAA is provided to the CAISO along with the Transmission base TRR to develop the appropriate charges under the CAISO Tariff.